geobreed/zettelnotes/insight/The Position Contract.md

 A summary of the rules of the company's game
 To provide commitment and accountability
-Who responsible for what position, and being counted on to produce what
+Who responsible for what position, and being counted on to produce what And specific responsibility and authority
+A representation of [[Management By Delegation]] in business structure